 The population and household bases within the Washington Site PMA are projected to remain relatively stable between 2023 and 2025.
 Household growth is only projected to occur among households ages 75 and older, though households under the age of 65 will continue to comprise over half (59.5%) of all households in the market through 2025.
 The number of renter households is projected to remain stable overall through 2025, with more than 1,200 renter households projected to remain in the market during this time.
-Further, nearly half (49.3%) of all renter households are projected to earn less than \$35,000 in 2025.
-Based on the preceding factors, a good base of potential support for affordable general-occupancy (family) rental housing alternatives will continue to exist within the Washington Site PMA for the foreseeable future.
+Of note, household growth is projected to occur among renters age 62 and older through 2025.
+Further, nearly half (49.3%) of all renter households (or 55.7% of renter households age 62 and older) are projected to earn less than \$35,000 in 2025.
+Based on the preceding factors, a good base of potential support for affordable rental housing alternatives (both family and senior) will continue to exist within the Washington Site PMA for the foreseeable future.